-We have an array of special events that occur throughout the year including The Catoctin Affair, Children’s Festival, and our Mental Health Matters to Me Fundraising Breakfast.
+We have an array of special events that occur throughout the year including the Catoctin Affair and the Children’s Festival.
 A wide variety of time commitments and expertise levels are needed from event day volunteers to committees that meet regularly in the months leading up to an event.

-For more information about becoming a Special Events volunteer, please contact Aubrey Treese via email.
+For more information about becoming a Special Events volunteer, please contact our main office at 301-663-0011.